 There is evidence that mindfulness training improves attention by altering the brain.
 It appears That mindfulness training increases the size, connectivity, and activity of areas of the brain that are involved in paying attention.
 A common method to study the activity of the nervous system is to measure the electrical signal at the scalp above brain regions.
 Changes in this activity are measurable with mindfulness training.

 One method to observe attentional processing in the brain is to measure the changes in the electrical activity that occur in response to specific stimuli.
 These are called event-related, or evoked, potentials or ERPs.
 The signal following a stimulus changes over time.
 The fluctuations of the signal after specific periods of time are thought to measure different aspects of the nervous system’s processing of the stimulus.
-The P3 response in the evoked potential (ERP) is a positive going electrical response occurring between a 2.5 to 5 tenths of a second following the target stimulus presentation.
+The N2 response in the evoked potential (ERP) is a negative going electrical response occurring between a 1 to 3 tenths of a second following the target stimulus presentation.
+The N2 component is thought to reflect cognitive control.
+The P3 response is a positive going electrical response occurring between a 3 to 6 tenths of a second following the target.
 The P3 component is thought to reflect attentional processing.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Burgos, P. I., Cruz, G., Hawkes, T., Rojas-Sepúlveda, I., & Woollacott, M. (2021).
 Behavioral and ERP Correlates of Long-Term Physical and Mental Training on a Demanding Switch Task.
 Frontiers in psychology, 12, 569025. https://doi.org/10.3389/fpsyg.2021.569025